-Figure 1. (a) Correlation between in situ measurements of T_e from AE-C (blue) and DE-2 (red) and corresponding ISR measurements, during times of conjunctions. (b) Correlation between T_i measurements between in situ measurements of AE-C (blue), AE-E (green) and DE-2 (red), during times of conjunctions with ISRs.
+Figure 1. (a) Correlation between in situ measurements of $T_e$ from AE-C (blue) and DE-2 (red) and corresponding ISR measurements, during times of conjunctions. (b) Correlation between $T_i$ measurements between in situ measurements of of AE-C (blue), AE-E (green) and DE-2 (red), during times of conjunctions with ISRs.
 Lines in both plots shows linear fits.
-The linear fit parameters are marked in the insets of both plots numerical values of these ratios are shown in the legend in the upper left corner of each figure.
-It is noted that AE-D included only 3 T_i measurement conjunctions, and a similar fit is not presented in the above analysis.

-The results shown in Fig. 1(a) and 1(b) indicate that AE-C and ISR data yield similar measurements for both T_e and T_i during their conjunctions.
-This is consistent with the findings of the study by Benson et al. (1977a).
-Following the same approach and extending the work of Benson et al. (1977a), Fig. 1a also presents T_e measurements from DE-2 and ISRs during times of conjunctions.
+The linear fit parameters are marked in the insets of both plots approach and extending the work of Benson et al. (1977a), Figure 1a also presents $T_e$ measurements from DE-2 and ISRs during times of conjunctions.
 The comparisons show that DE-2 measurements have a slope that is lower than 1, meaning that DE-2 systematically measures higher electron temperatures than the ISRs.
-It is noted that no conjugated measurements of T_e were found between AE-E and ISRs.
-Similarly, Fig. 1bpresents T_i measurements from AE-E and DE-2 during times of their conjunctions with ISRs; the comparisons between both AE-E and DE-2 with ISRs during times of their conjunctions yield slopes that are lower than 1, meaning that both AE-E and DE-2 systematically report higher ion temperatures than the ISRs.
-This could indicate the need for systematic re-calibration of AE-E and DE-2 measurements, whereby AE-E and DE-2 measurements might need to be systematically lowered.
+It is noted that no conjugated measurements of $T_e$ were found between AE-E and ISRs.
+Similarly, Figure 1b presents $T_i$ measurements from AE-E and DE-2 during times of their conjunctions with ISRs; the comparisons between both AE-E and DE-2 with ISRs during times of their conjunctions yield slopes that are lower than 1, meaning that both AE-E and DE-2 systematically report higher ion temperatures than the ISRs.
+This could indicate the need for systematic re-calibration of AE-E and DE-2 measurements, whereby AE-E and DE-2

-In addition to the correlation between in situ and ISR measurements of T_e and T_i that is shown in Fig. 1, the comparative analysis was extended by estimating also the ratio between in-situ and ISR measurements as a function of local time, absolute longitude and altitude; these results are included as supplementary material Fig. A1 and A2 for T_e and T_i comparisons, respectively.
-Figures A1 and A2 are plotted in the same format as in Fig. 2 of Benson et al. (1977a), to allow for cross-comparisons with that study.
-The numbers in the lower right corner in each panel of Fig. A1 and A2 indicate the ratio between satellite and radar measurements.
-From Fig. A1 and A2 it it can be seen that the conjunctions are well distributed over local time, absolute longitude separation between the satellites and radars, and altitude.
-Furthermore, in Fig. A1 and A2 we also plot the number of measurements as a function of the in situ (SAT) over radar (ISR) measurements, in order to visualize the distribution of the measurements under comparison over local time, absolute longitude separation and altitude.
-The estimated linear fits in these figures are in agreement with the results from Benson et al. (1977a), in particular for T_e for all satellites and T_i for AE-C and AE-D. However, a larger standard deviation is observed in the linear fit of T_i measurements from DE-2 with respect to the ISR measurements.
-This is more evident for high T_i , with satellite measurements appearing to underestimate T_i compared to ISRs.
-Finally, in Fig. A3 we plot histograms of measurements distribution over the calculated ratio.
-Figure A3 is plotted in the same format as in Fig. 3 of Benson et al. (1977a), allowing for comparisons between the two studies.
+In addition to the correlation between in situ and ISR measurements of $T_e$ and $T_i$ that is shown in Figure 1, the comparative analysis was extended by estimating also the ratio between in-situ and ISR measurements as a function of local time, absolute longitude and altitude; these results are included as supplementary material Figures A1 and A2 for $T_e$ and $T_i$ comparisons, respectively.
+Figures A1 and A2 are plotted in the same format as in Figure 2 of Benson et al. (1977a), to allow for crosscomparisons with that study.
+The numbers in the lower right corner in each panel of Figures A1 and A2 indicate the ratio between satellite and radar measurements.
+From Figures A1 and A2 it it can be seen that the conjunctions are well distributed

+140 over local time, absolute longitude separation between the satellites and radars, and altitude.
+Furthermore, in Figures A1 and A2 we also plot the number of measurements as a function of the in situ (SAT) over radar (ISR) measurements, in order to visualize the distribution of the measurements under comparison over local time, absolute longitude separation and altitude.
+The estimated linear fits in these figures are in agreement with the results from Benson et al. (1977a), in particular for $T_e$ for all satellites and $T_i$ for AE-C and AE-D. However, a larger standard deviation is observed in the linear fit of $T_i$ measurements from DE-2 with respect to the ISR measurements.
+This is more evident for high $T_i$ , with satellite measurements appearing to underestimate $T_i$ compared to ISRs.
+Finally, in Figure A3 we plot histograms of measurements distribution over the calculated ratio.
+Figure A3 is plotted in the same format as in Figure 3 of Benson et al. (1977a), allowing for comparisons between the two studies.